ReproNim/module-dataprocessing/_episodes/06-testing.md

 In order to use Travis CI you have to sign in to the service with your GitHub account and link Travis CI with the GitHub projects you want to test.
-Please follow the instruction on the [Travis website] (https://docs.travis-ci.com/user/getting-started/) or from [a blog post](https://www.smartfile.com/blog/testing-python-with-travis-ci/).
+Follow the instruction on the [Travis website] (https://docs.travis-ci.com/user/getting-started/) or from [a blog post](https://www.smartfile.com/blog/testing-python-with-travis-ci/).